azurecitadel/azurecitadel.github.io/automation/policy/lab4.md

     az group create --name PolicyLab
     ```

-    (Personally I always configure the CLI output to jsonc using `az configure`, but you can choose from the various options, from the default table to the more detailed json or yaml outputs.
-The tsv output is usually used in combination with [JMESPATH](/prereqs/cli/cli-3-jmespath/) queries in scripting.)
+    (Personally I always configure the CLI output to jsonc using `az configure`, but choose whichever you prefer.
+You can choose from the  default table or switch to the more detailed json or yaml outputs.
+The tsv output is usually used in scripts, combined with the [JMESPATH](/prereqs/cli/cli-3-jmespath/) queries.)

 1. Create a new subdirectory called policy

     ```bash
-    mkdir -m 755 policy
+    mkdir -m 755 policies
     ```

 1. Create a new file within it called deny.initiative.json